Category filter

 • App Name: Specify the name of the application.

-• File Path: Specify the location of the application on the user’s device.
+• File Path: If the rule condition is chosen as File Path, specify the location of the application on the user’s device.

 5. Click on Save.